Fundaciongrupoal/copyrightly.io/design_pattern_decisions.md

 This pattern is tested in [manifestations.test.js](test/manifestations_pausable.test.js)

 Moreover, a pattern similar to "Automatic Deprecation" has been implemented for the registered manifestations.
-This way, if a user registers manifestations but does not provide evidences, the manifestations expire after a given amount of time fixed during deployment o the *Manifestations* contract.
+This way, if a user registers manifestations but does not provide evidence, the manifestations expire after a given amount of time fixed during deployment o the *Manifestations* contract.
 Expiration in this case means that the manifestation can be overwritten by another user.

 This pattern is implemented as a library in [ExpirableLib](contracts/ExpirableLib.sol), to facilitate its reuse.
 It has been tested in [manifestations_expirable.test.js](test/manifestations_expirable.test.js)

 Overall, the contracts have been designed favouring modularity and reusability.
 Thus, the previous expiration functionality has been implemented as a Solidity Library.
-There is also the "evidencable" functionality, that makes a item capable of accumulating evidences supporting it, that has been implemented using a Solidity contract [Evidencable](contracts/Evidencable.sol).
-This facilitates making manifestations capable of accumulating evidences supporting them, but also reusing this same behaviour for complaints.
+There is also the "evidencable" functionality, that makes a item capable of accumulating evidence supporting it, that has been implemented using a Solidity contract [Evidencable](contracts/Evidencable.sol).
+This facilitates making manifestations capable of accumulating evidence supporting them, but also reusing this same behaviour for complaints.
 Moreover, making this functionality available as a library reduces deployment costs.

 ### Architecture Overview